 Clearly I needed to tap a bigger network, so it was time to bring in Twitter.

-I was encouraged when, after less than 20 minutes, a hero identified two of the four tracks as some real deep cuts.
+I was encouraged when, after less than 20 minutes, a hero identified two of the four tunes as some real deep cuts.

 (at the risk of exposing an embarrassing lack of knowledge about a composer I once considered writing my dissertation on…)